UniversalDependencies/docs/_hy/feat/AdpType.md

 ### <a name="Comadp">`Comadp`</a>: dependent part of compound adposition

-This value marks dependent first or second part of a compound preposition.
+This value marks dependent first or second part of a compound adposition.
 This word cannot occur alone.
 Not all compound prepositions contain words marked `Comadp`.
-Many compound prepositions consist of two normal prepositions and a noun (e.g. _ի սեր_ “for the love of”, _ի պատիվ_ “in honor of” ).
+Many compound prepositions consist of a normal prepositions and a noun (e.g. _ի սեր_ “for the love of”, _ի պատիվ_ “in honor of” ).
 Sometimes there are just two words, the second/first one is normal preposition and the first/second one is a secondary preposition (etymologically some other part of speech, but it has been frozen as a preposition).

 #### Examples